dev-formata-io/stof/README.md

      * Example use with imported OldCrusty TOML data.
      * ```
      * const config = OldCrusty as Config;
-     * assert_eq(config.description(), 'Left to drift & die, but is required somehow');
+     * assert_eq(config.description(), "Left to drift & die, but is required somehow");
      * ```
      */
     fn description() -> str {
-        self.description ?? 'no description'
+        self.description ?? "no description"
     }
 }